lelea2/Algorithm/theory/web/http-question.md

 **POST**
 * pass sensitive data as it’s not appended and displayed within the URL; no limitation as to how much data can be passed using a POST method.

+### 7. How you can optimize the page using front end code or technology?
+* 1.Improve server response by reducing resource usage per page
+    * Combine all external CSS files into one file
+    * Combine all external JS files into one file
+* 2. Use responsive design instead of making device based redirects
+* 3. Use asynchronous Javascript and remove block level Javascript
+* 4. Use Minify version of stylesheet and javascript.
+* 5. Optimize Image and use correct format of Image.
+Use the lazy loading design pattern for large size of images.
+* 6. Use browser side cache with Cache control
+* 7. Avoid plugins to drive functionality
+* 8. Configure view port and use CSS best practices
+* 9. Prioritize visible content
+* 10. Load style-sheets in header and script in footer.

+### 8. What is lazy loading